HOME

 A couple of weeks later, at another range, I brought only one pistol (the MARS 1911) to concentrate on and ran another 200 rounds through it rather quickly.
 Again, I felt the slight difference in impulse transmitted to my hand, and subtle difference in muzzle jump, but not enough to make every shooter immediately notice.
 I'd estimate the difference to be a bit more effective than installing shock buffs on a guide rod, except that the Sprinco kit will never wear out or result in pieces of shock buff material coming apart in the gun.

 I did not experience any malfunctions of any kind with the Sprinco kits, and I was able to 'slingshot' release my slides, even though it took a slightly more forceful tug on the slide to compress the secondary spring and push the slide stop down.
 All slides locked back on the last shot as well.
 Do the Sprinco kits reduce slide to frame impact?
 I'd say that they do, which I feel is a good thing.
 So, for the .45s, I did feel that the Sprinco recoil reducers reduced the sharpness of the slide to frame impact, and I felt that there was a very small reduction in muzzle jump/follow up shot recovery.
-I'll update this writeup on my findings with the 9mm and .40 pistols when I head out to the range next time.

 Besides recoil reducers, Sprinco also makes .45 chrome silicon springs, which are all colour coded (shown below).
 Very good idea, as it helps keep track of what's and out of the gun.
 They also manufacture extra power buffer and extractor springs for the M4/AR15.
 I've installed a couple in my carbine and mid-length ARs to see how they perform and have had no problems with them (I had no problems with my stock buffer springs either, though, so that's not saying too much).
 Sprinco also makes Machine Gunners Lube, which is an extended duty firearms lubricant.
 It's carried by LaRue Tactical and other dealers, and has been getting a lot of praise.
 The little bottles are great for on-weapon storing in buttstocks or vertical grips.